 Furthermore, this is why these blister on lip lesions are also known as “fever blisters”.
 If the immune system is focused on limiting an infection (which causes the fever), its action on the HSV-1 virus is reduced, which enables it to cause lesions (cold sores).

 Cold sores usually appear on the border of the lip.
-In the beginning, a small portion of the edge of lip the size of a small fingernail becomes inflamed and reddish.
+In the beginning, a small portion of the edge of the lip the size of a small fingernail becomes inflamed and reddish.
 This part is usually painless.
-About one day later, several tiny blisters appear in the affected area.
+About one day later, several tiny blisters on lips appear in the affected area.

 These blisters become slightly larger the following day.
 The inflammation around the affected area also becomes more intense at this point.
 Patients may also experience local pain.
 The blisters typically recede in a week’s time.
 In more complicated cases, it may take as long as 10 days before all the blisters are fully cured.

 If the cold sores do not recede in a week’s time even with the proper treatment, we strongly advise patients to go see a doctor.
-They may need a more complex treatment plan for their cold sores and it is extremely important that perform it under medical supervision.
+They may need a more complex treatment plan for their cold sores, and it is extremely important that they perform it under medical supervision.

-This type of lip blisters occur frequently during summertime.
+This type of lip blisters occur frequently during summertime and look little blisters on lip.
 They are essentially sun burns located on the lip area.
 As such, they are very different from cold sores.
+Here is some general information on sun blisters:

-- Sun blisters are caused by exposing the lip area to the sun and not the Herpes virus.
+- Sun blisters are caused by exposing the lip area to the sun, and not by the Herpes virus.

 - These blisters are not contagious, unlike gingivitis, which can be transmitted through kissing!